Why do we Sleep?

 This may sound like a lot, in fact I remember reading somewhere that President Bill Clinton only sleeps 4 hours a night.

 Let’s take this idea one step further.
 Ayurveda uses a clock to explain many of its theories.
 For instance, the hours of 10am to 2pm and 10pm to 2am, constitutes pitta time, or a time that the body is hotter (metabolism is up).
 Pitta consists of the elements of fire and water.
 The qualities (gunas) of pitta are oily, sharp, penetrating, hot, and light.
 This is the time of day in which you are very busy getting things done, including eating lunch, the biggest meal of the day which is made easier to digest with an increased metabolism.
 The evening and early morning (10pm-2am), it is the time in which the body is cleansing and healing.
-This explains why after 10pm we seem to get a “second wind”
+This explains why after 10pm we seem to get a “second wind” and therefore cannot go to sleep until after 2am, when the vata time sets in, which has a cooling effect on the body.

 Other theories suggest that sometimes when we cannot go to sleep it is because we are too exhausted to sleep.
 We just don’t have the energy to push us into the sleep cycle.
 This theory of energy could also explain why we are unable to stay asleep (Ayurvedic theory above) when the body heats up to cleanse and rejuvenate.